redhead/diploma-thesis/CQRS.md

 #### Entities and value objects

 Two of the main building blocks that make up the domain model are entities and value objects.

-#####
+Entities are objects that have their own identity that continues through time. **Entites** may have attributes that can change over time, but their identity stays unique in the system (for example an application user).
+On the other hand, **value objects** are defined by the values of their attributes and not by their identity.
+For example a customer's address is made up of street, city, state, and so on, but for the purpose of some domain, it's not necessary to make that address an entity with unique identity.
+Rather the values of the given attributes are what is important for value objects.
+Usually, value objects are immutable.
+The difference is that two entities might be equivalent in all their attributes, but will still be distinct.

 #### Aggregates

 #### Aggregate roots